 De Facto Relationships: You have up to 2 years from the date of separation to apply for a property settlement.

 Adhering to these timelines is crucial because if you miss the deadline, you may need to seek special permission from the court to proceed with your property settlement claim.
+Missing the deadline raises the risk of your ex claiming more assets years after separation.
 This can be a complex and uncertain process, and it’s generally advisable to initiate property settlement negotiations as soon as possible after separation.

 The property settlement process typically involves the following steps:

-Formalising the Agreement: If an agreement is reached, it can be formalised through a Binding Financial Agreement (BFA) or by obtaining Consent Orders from the court.
+If an agreement is reached, it can be formalised through a Binding Financial Agreement (BFA) or by obtaining a Consent Order in Australia from the court.

 Common Challenges for Men in Property Settlements